Wearable Homes

 Finally, this last image is titled Soldier, so I wonder if Mattingly also designed a wearable millitary-industrial-entertainment complex.

-Which also leads me to wonder how will this nomadic complex inscribe itself onto the landscape.
-Through paradimensional songlines, hollowed out craters stringed together by an intercontinental Silk Road, or Out-of-Africa-like bifurcation?
+Which also leads me to wonder how this nomadic complex will inscribe itself onto the landscape.
+Through paradimensional songlines, hollowed out craters stringed together by an intercontinental Silk Road, or Out-of-Africa-like bifurcations?

 Future cultural geographers will certainly have much to investigate.